Dynatrace/perform-2022-hotday/performanceEngineering-as-a-Self-Service-main/content/07_SLI_SLO_Dashboards/index.md

 We need to configure the SLO tiles on the Dashboard.

-## SLO configuration stps will go here.....
+## configure SLO Tile steps will go here.....

 ### Now, we can execute the evaluation